-Join Derrick Story for an in-depth discussion in this video Understanding the minimum space requirements for a studio shoot, part of Photographing High School Senior Portraits.
+Join Derrick Story for an in-depth discussion in this video Understanding the minimum space requirements for a studio shoot, part of Portrait Photography: High School Seniors (2014).

 …We're definitely not in the cozy home studio anymore.…We have ventured out into the world and I have this nice big space to work in.…Clients rented this.…We're going to do a lot of portraits here.…And I'll tell you I'm very happy about it.…But when people talk to you about the space for a portrait…shoot, they're going to think that a lot of spaces will work fine.…And they or they may not.…So let's go over some of the parameters that you need to…make sure that you can work properly in the space that's provided.…